 Any approach to these conflicts that does not go to the heart of the matter will postpone but not solve the problem of conflict and suffering.
 Sooner or later as individuals and as a culture we have to have the courage, the humility, the honesty and the love to face this fact.

 The highest purpose of all art, philosophy, religion and science is to reveal this truth in an experiential manner although all these disciplines have temporarily forgotten this in our culture.
 However, it may not be long.
-As the painter Paul Cezanne said, “A time is coming when a single carrot, freshly observed, will trigger a revolution”.
+As the painter Paul Cézanne said, ‘A time is coming when a single carrot, freshly observed, will trigger a revolution’.

 Everything changes when we begin to live from this point of view.
-We realize that what we have always longed for in life was present all along in the depths of our own being.
+We realise that what we have always longed for in life was present all along in the depths of our own being.
 It is always available, never truly veiled.
-To begin with it is often felt as peace in the background of experience but it cannot be contained and before long it begins to flow out into the world as joy, freedom, love and creativity.
+To begin with it is often felt as peace in the background of experience, but it cannot be contained, and before long it begins to flow out into the world as joy, freedom, love and creativity.